GameWisp/GameWisp-Singularity-Examples/README.md

 ## Questions, Comments, Etc.

 This API is an actively developed work in progress, and is considered beta software.
 If you have any recommendations, suggestions, or issues, feel free to file a GitHub issue on this repository, or email us at help [at] gamewisp [dot] com.

+If you would like to include a working example of your own to this project, please submit a pull request.
+We're particularly interested in simple examples that leverage different programming languages and libraries than JavaScript and Socket.IO.